 Refine a model

-To refine the models that Distil produced, click Select Target or Create Models to go back to a previous step.
+To refine the models that Distil produced, click New Model: Select Target or Create Models to go back to a previous step.

 When refining the model, you can change the target feature, add or remove features used to model the predictions, or adjust the values included for specific features.